 - The subcommittees could organize roundtables with infrastructure providers (public and private) and academic experts to understand issues of concern to the providers and would seek out other sources of information and would collate and translate this information for clear understanding by stakeholders and beneficiaries.

 - Content for each monthly infrastructure council meetings would be rotated among the subcommittees and would focus on topics which they view to be the most timely and relevant.

 - Periodic site tours would be arranged to augment understanding of the on-going topical discussions.

-Jennifer Rimmer, Director of Strategic Initiatives and Sustainability, North Region, AECOM and Fred Harris, Managing Director, Developemt, Jonathan Rose Companies
+Fred Harris, Managing Director, Development, Jonathan Rose Companies

-For more information about getting involved with the Infrastructure Council, please email Felix Ciampa.
+For more information about getting involved with the Infrastructure Council, please email Kathryn Craig.